Applied-Materials-Technology/dalmatian-trainer/2d_dic_lab.md

     - **QU:** Calculate the strain noise floor using the standard settings (subset 21, step 10, VSG Q4 element over 15 data points).
 7. Rigid Body Motion Test
     - Create a new working folder to save the images called ‘Rigid Body Motion Test’
-    - Orientate the micro stage and speckle target so that the target translates horizontally with respect to the camer-
+    - Orientate the micro stage and speckle target so that the target translates horizontally with respect to the camera.
-    - Adjust your lighting and focus as necessary and take a single image to double check your speckle size using MatchID 2D
+    - Adjust your lighting and focus as necessary and take a single image to double check your speckle size using MatchID 2D.
     - Take a length calibration image using the ruler and get your pixel calibration factor in mm/px
     - Take another static image and then translate the target by 0.1, 0.25 and 0.5mm taking an image after each translation.
 Rename the image files so you know which one is which!
     - Perform the correlation for each set of images using the standard parameters